csev/dj4e/assn/dj4e_tutpaw.md

 of Python and you will not have a proper installation of Django.
 You can always check which python you are running using the `--version` option.

-In the example below we are running Python 2.7.12 (bad) and Django 1.11.26 (very bad) without the virtual environment and once we activate into the virtual environment we are using Python 3.6 and Django 3.1.
+In the example below we are running Python 2.7.12 (bad) without the virtual environment and once we activate into the virtual environment we are using Python 3.8 and Django 3.1.

     17:33 ~ $ python --version
     Python 2.7.12